Institutional Student Learning Outcomes

 Creativity and Aesthetics

-Students demonstrate creativity and aesthetic awareness when they apply various approaches to:
+Students demonstrate creativity and aesthetic awareness when they are able to:

-3.1 Acquire knowledge using curiosity, imagination, and reflection;
+3.1 Develop Ideas: Develop and implement original ideas or perspectives using curiosity, imagination, and reflection;

-3.2 Recognize aesthetic and cultural values from diverse disciplines;
+3.2 Identify Values: Identify and evaluate aesthetic and cultural values from diverse disciplines;

 Respect and Responsibility